-A tummy tuck at our plastic surgery practice in Washington, DC, can create transformative results.
-But the procedure is slightly more intensive than other common treatments.
-There are different techniques and important recovery details that patients should keep in mind before surgery.
-Because of this, many patients have extensive questions when they first begin their research.
+A tummy tuck at our Washington, DC, plastic surgery practice creates transformative results.
+But the procedure is more extensive than most elective surgeries.
+With different techniques and important recovery details that patients should keep in mind before surgery, many patients have numerous questions when beginning their research.

 To make things easier for those interested in a tummy tuck, we collected the most frequently asked questions.
 This blog post will answer some common questions about tummy tuck surgery to help you feel more informed about the procedure.